openSUSE/obs-landing/_posts/development/2021-06-09-scm-integration-improvements.md

 ## Build Results for Repository and Architecture

-You probably have a package built against several distributions and architectures, but we were showing only one build result on the checks section of a PR/MR.

-Now, OBS shows the build results for each repository and architecture combination of any package.
+You maybe had an integration set for a package built against several distributions and architectures.
+OBS was reporting all build results, but we were showing only the last one on the checks section of a PR/MR. Now OBS shows the build results for each repository and architecture combination of any package.

 It will appear in the PR/MR checks section as another check, with the build status reported like this: